shan-huang-1993/PLC-Pyramid/README.md

 ### Testing a trained model

-run `python3 test_GRU.py -h` or `python3 test_TFM.py -h` for more information
+run `python3 test_GRU.py -h` or `python3 test_TFM.py -h` for more information.

-example of testing a Transformer model (with Pyramid-encoder or not) on GPU-0:
+Example of testing a Transformer model (with Pyramid-encoder or not) on GPU-0:

 ```
 python3 test_TFM.py \